 For many people trundling along the highway and stopping wherever takes your fancy is the highlight of this road trip and as such many people don’t book at all and do fine with that.
 If you want to be sure of a bed, or if you have kids and want to sort all these things in advance (I know I did when I was travelling the route – I didn’t want to drive hours and find we were stuck!) then I do recommend booking in advance, even more so if you’re travelling in high season and holiday weekends.
 There’s also some motels that get so busy because they’re popular and iconic such as the Wigwam hotels.
 What we did was book these well in advance as we knew we really wanted to stay there and we booked other hotels a few nights before when we were more sure of our route.
 Check out the cancellation policies before you book in case your itinerary changes.

-Where possible I have linked to Hotels Combined which is my preferred site for booking hotels online – it checks all the big sites like Booking and Hotels.com to see which one is cheapest.
+Where possible I have linked to Booking.com which is my favourite booking site and one I use all the time.
 Some motels you must book direct.

 Pin for later!